-The centerpiece of the PCCell Micro Bench ED system for small sample volumes consisted of three separated compartments (Figure 1): The sample compartment was an open chamber that was filled up with 9 mL of the standard solution or seawater sample.
+The centerpiece of the PCCell Micro Bench ED system for small sample volumes consisted of three separated compartments (Fig. 1): the sample compartment was an open chamber that was filled up with 9 mL of the standard solution or seawater sample.
 The functionalized anion exchange membrane (quaternary ammonium aliphatic polyether) and cation exchange membrane (sulfonated aromatic polyether) bordered this compartment on both sides.
 Depending on their chemical properties, the membranes allowed exclusively the migration of either positively or negatively charged ions.
 For that matter, the anion exchange membrane bordering the sample chamber was oriented to the anode and the cation exchange membrane to the cathode.
 The contact surface with the sample was 7.8 cm2 for each membrane.
-For maintaining the conductivity within the system and receiving the sea salt from the sample, the next compartment contained the concentration circuit, a 16 g·L-1 NaCl solution (Merck).
+For maintaining the conductivity within the system and receiving the sea salt from the sample, the next compartment contained the concentration circuit, a 16 g L^{-1} NaCl solution (Merck).
 This concentration was chosen in order to minimize the osmotic water transfer as discussed below.
-This solution was circulated at a rate of 60 mL·min-1.
+This solution was circulated at a rate of $60 \,\mathrm{mL}\,\mathrm{min}^{-1}$.
 Two end membranes on each side divided the concentration circuit from the third compartment containing the electrodes.
 The end membranes were cation exchange membranes with an increased chemical durability and an additional reinforcement in order to withstand the strong differential pressure within the ED system.
-The mixed metal oxide (MMO) anode was made of a titanium base body coated by RuO2, IrO2 and TiO2.
+The mixed metal oxide (MMO) anode was made of a titanium base body coated with RuO2, IrO2 and TiO2.
 The MMO cathode was made of stainless steel.
-The electrodes were permanently surrounded by a circulating 0.25 M Na2SO4 (Fluka) electrolyte circuit for avoiding unwanted redox reactions (e.g. the generation of corrosive elemental chlorine from chloride).
+The electrodes were permanently surrounded by a circulating 0.25 M Na2SO4 (Fluka) electrolyte circuit for avoiding unwanted redox reactions (e.g., the generation of corrosive elemental chlorine from chloride).
 Spacers were inserted between each membrane for keeping the electrolyte and concentration circuits well mixed.
 The sample solution was homogenized during each desalination by drawing some liquid into a Pasteur pipette and draining it immediately back to the sample compartment.
 The electrolyte and the concentration solutions were renewed after every tenth desalination.
-The maximal electrical current I{max} within the ED cell was adjusted by an automatic online adaption of the voltage, which never exceeded 25 V. The maximal current was set on 0.6 A in order to perform a fast desalination, but also to avoid a scaling of the membranes due to water splitting and is discussed more in detail below.
+The maximal electrical current I{max} within the ED cell was adjusted by an automatic online adaption of the voltage, which never exceeded 25 V. The maximal current was set on 0.6 A in order to perform a fast desalination but also to avoid a scaling of the membranes due to water splitting and is discussed more in detail below.
 The desalination was stopped when the electric current dropped to a value of 0.20 A.

-The used ion-exchange membranes have a quite long lifetime as long as they are not damaged mechanically.
+The used ion exchange membranes have a quite long lifetime as long as they are not damaged mechanically.
 However, very high attention needs to be given to remove residues of previous desalinated samples in order to avoid carry-over phenomena and obtain good reproducibility.
-Hence, every time before a new sample was desalinated, the sample chamber was always first filled with ultrapure water for ten minutes and then flushed once with an aliquot of the new sample, which was disposed after.
+Hence, every time before a new sample was desalinated, the sample chamber was always first filled with ultra-pure water for 10 min